 Try it: This beet, apple, and raspberry salad with herbed millet is loaded with filling, digestion-friendly fiber.

 These little red berries pack a similar phytochemical punch as their berry brethren but with an added bonus.
-They're a potent antimicrobial and have been well-studied for their ability to protect against the strains of bacteria that cause urinary tract infections (UTIs).
+They have been well-studied for their ability to protect against the strains of bacteria that cause urinary tract infections (UTIs).
 They’re not an antibiotic and may not do much for a full-blown UTI but rather a prophylactic, "preventing bacteria from latching on to the epithelial cells that line the urinary tract," says Dr. Shetreat.

 Smaller, tarter wild blueberries are phytonutrient powerhouses.
+Wild blueberries are one of the top fruit antioxidants, according to the Nutrient Data Laboratory from the US Dept of Agriculture.
 But even the plump blueberries at your local grocery store or farmers market are remarkable.
 They have a pleasingly sweet taste but are fairly low in calories and low on the glycemic index, says Dr. Shetreat.
 In fact, the best research suggests that berries are positively good for blood sugar control.
 The fiber in the fruit forms a gel in the gut that can slow down the release of glucose into the bloodstream, and certain phytonutrients in the fruit may actually block sugar from being absorbed through the gut wall and into the bloodstream.

 Additionally, research suggests that blueberries help protect the heart, lowering "bad" LDL cholesterol and slowing plaque buildup, thanks in part to their soluble pectin fibers.
 While other research suggests blueberries help protect the brain from oxidative stress and may be protective against dementia.
 "They’re also included in the MIND diet, which was designed to protect against Alzheimer's disease," says Cording.